openhab/openhab-google-assistant/docs/USAGE.md

 To ease setting up new devices you can add a room hint: `[ roomHint="Living Room" ]`.

-For devices supporting the OpenClose trait, the attributes `[ discreteOnlyOpenClose=false, queryOnlyOpenClose=false ]` can be configured.
+For devices supporting the OpenClose trait, the attributes `[ discreteOnly=false, queryOnly=false ]` can be configured.

-* discreteOnlyOpenClose defaults to false.
+* `discreteOnly` defaults to false.
 When set to true, this indicates that the device must either be fully open or fully closed (that is, it does not support values between 0% and 100%).
 An example of such a device may be a valve.
-* queryOnlyOpenClose defaults to false.
+* `queryOnly` defaults to false.
 Is set to true for `Contact` items.
 Indicates if the device can only be queried for state information and cannot be controlled.
 Sensors that can only report open state should set this field to true.

 ---